prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export function createFloatingAnchor(instance: JsPlumbInstance, element: Element, elementId: string): LightweightFloatingAnchor;

+// Warning: (ae-incompatible-release-tags) The symbol "createOverlayBase" is marked as @public, but its signature references "Component" which is marked as @internal
+//
 // @public (undocumented)
+export function createOverlayBase(instance: JsPlumbInstance, component: Component, p: OverlayOptions): OverlayBase;

+// @public (undocumented)
 export function _createPerimeterAnchor(params: Record<string, any>): LightweightPerimeterAnchor;

 // @public (undocumented)
-export class CustomOverlay extends Overlay {
+export interface CustomOverlay extends OverlayBase {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "Component" which is marked as @internal constructor(instance: JsPlumbInstance, component: Component, p: CustomOverlayOptions);
-    // Warning: (ae-incompatible-release-tags) The symbol "component" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
-    // (undocumented)
-    component: Component;
     // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "Component" which is marked as @internal
     //
     // (undocumented)
     create: (c: Component) => any;
-    // (undocumented)
-    instance: JsPlumbInstance;
-    // (undocumented)
-    static type: string;
-    // (undocumented)
-    type: string;
-    // (undocumented)
-    updateFrom(d: any): void;
 }

 // @public (undocumented)